JonasHeinrichBScDHBW/HPCLabor/README.md

 # High Performance Computing Labor - Game of Life

+## General Remarks

+- Project compiles in both C and C++
+  - C++ version with Google Benchmark for easy single threaded comparison (algorithm optimisation)
+  - C version for actual benchmark
+- Implementation with SIMD (AVX2 / AVX512 for fun)

 ## Project Structure

 - `archive`: task material provided by the lecturer